umccr/htsget-rs/deploy/README.md

 ### Local testing

-The [Lambda][htsget-http-lambda] function can also be run locally using [cargo-lambda].
+The [Lambda][htsget-lambda] function can also be run locally using [cargo-lambda].
 From the root project directory, execute the following command.

 ```sh
 cargo lambda watch